 The Arrowhead Pride writing staff members each had one vote for our seven midseason awards.
-There are 12 contributors, so there will be 12 votes tallied for each award.
-In this post, we'll reveal our offensive rookie of the year to this point of the season.
+There are 17 contributors voting, so there will be 17 votes tallied for each award.
+In this post, we’ll reveal our offensive rookie of the year to this point of the season.

 This poll is closed